schorsch1976/blogcxx/README.md

 ## Current version

-The latest released version is 1-alpha
+The latest released version is 1-alpha. master branch is always the latest version.

 ---

 ### what i am not sure if it works
 - highlight programming languages.
 The generated code looks correct.
-- comments (create an own template that gets loaded and parsed instead of poluting the source code with html.
-The job ob the template engine is separation of html and control.)
 - colorize output for warn/error/fatal messages. (on windows, linux works)
 - ExcerptParser seems confused

 ---

-### What is not yet working
+### TODO list + What is not yet working
 - metadata in the HTML (opengraphimg, feedmeta)
 - spawn $EDITOR on UNIX
 - OpenGraph support if you feel like sharing stuff on Facebook or whatever.
-- blerc template
+- comments

-### TODO list
 - download the highlight.js into the static folder
 - config colletion: check the pathes if they are unique